vpodalapalli/kafka-stream-assessment/README.md

 - `terraform/` — Terraform skeleton to create a namespace & deployment via the Kubernetes provider
 - `tests/` — unit test for the processor logic (Jest)
 - `.github/workflows/ci.yml` — CI workflow to run tests

 ---

-## Is this working code?

-Yes — the code is complete and structured to run in a typical Node.js environment. **However**, I did not run `npm install` or execute tests in this environment (no network access to fetch npm packages).
-To verify and run locally, follow the step-by-step instructions below.
-If you run into any issues I can help troubleshoot them based on logs you share.

----